Karl Logan: Legal issues

 On August 9, 2018, Logan was arrested in Charlotte, North Carolina for allegedly possessing child pornography and was charged with six counts of third-degree exploitation of a minor.
 His bail was set at $35,000, which he had since bonded out.
 Manowar issued a statement shortly after saying that he would not perform with them on their last world tour.
 Evidence revealed that Logan was in possession of several videos depicting young girls between ages 4 and 12 years old being engaged in a variety of sexual acts with unidentified men.
 According to arrest warrants, the offenses took place between June 18 and August 2, 2018.

 His attorney Brad Smith said that he was "extremely cooperative with the investigation from the beginning, and he'll continue to do that."
-He wouldn't comment on the details of the charges; however, he did say that there could be an explanation on the acts that Logan was accused of committing.
-Logan made his first court appearance on May 28, 2019 and was then booked into the Mecklenburg County Sheriff's Office thereafter, in which the federal magistrate judge ordered him to be held until his next hearing, which would possibly take place the next day.
-He did not enter a plea, and would not do so for months.
-He was released from jail on May 30 after spending two days in custody, in which his hearing took place that day.

 Logan faced at least 25 years in prison for admitting in a federal courtroom that he had downloaded and kept the explicit material in his possession.
-He was sentenced to 5 1/2 years in prison on July 15, 2022 for possessing the material as a result.
+He was sentenced to 5 and a half years in prison on July 15, 2022, for possessing the material as a result.